-The air conditioning unit (if fitted) is integrated into the ventilation system within the cab roof.
-The unit will cool or heat the air which is partly drawn in to the cab through the carbon filter system and partly re-circulated.
+The air conditioning unit is integrated into the ventilation system within the cab roof.
+The unit will cool or heat the air which is partly drawn in to the cab through a carbon filter and partly re-circulated.
 This ensures the cab is kept positively pressurised to keep dust and vapours out of the cab.
-Machines without air conditioning draw the whole air supply through the carbon filter.